adhywiranata/beritapedia/README.md

 The app uses Redux for its state management, and Redux commonly uses these three: Store, Reducers, and Actions. to maintain app code's structure and also to handle asynchronous action dispatch calls, the app also make use of Redux Saga, contained inside the sagas folder.

 Lint: AirBnB

+## API Key

+Api key used on NewsAPI is available in the .env file.